Kanchan-Tyagi/SQL_MUSIC_STORE_DATABASE/README.md

         ORDER BY milliseconds DESC;
         ```
       * **Insight:** Helps in categorizing tracks by length, potentially useful for creating playlists (e.g., "long-play tracks") or analyzing listener engagement with different song durations.

-      * Here's the detailed breakdown for your "Set 3" queries, formatted to be easily added to your GitHub README under the "SQL Queries and Insights" section.

-Set 3: Advanced Business Metrics & Ranking
+### Set 3: Advanced Business Metrics & Ranking

 This set of queries tackles more complex business questions, involving Common Table Expressions (CTEs) and window functions to derive deeper insights and rankings, especially concerning customer spending on artists, popular genres per country, and top customers per country.

-    Find how much amount is spent by each customer on artists?
-Write a query to return customer name, artist name, and total amount spent.
+1.  **Find how much amount is spent by each customer on the best-selling artist?
+Write a query to return customer name, artist name, and total amount spent.**

-        Purpose: To understand customer preferences for specific artists by showing how much each customer has spent on music by a particular artist.
+      * **Purpose:** To understand customer preferences for specific artists by showing how much each customer has spent on music by a particular artist.
 This can help in targeted marketing or artist promotion.
-The provided query specifically focuses on calculating spending on the best-selling artist in the dataset.
+The provided query specifically focuses on calculating spending on the **best-selling artist** in the dataset.

-        Query:
-        SQL
+      * **Query:**
+        ```sql
         WITH best_selling_artist AS (
             SELECT
                 artist.artist_id AS artist_id,
                 artist.name AS artist_name,
                 SUM(invoice_line.unit_price * invoice_line.quantity) AS total_sales
             FROM invoice_line
             JOIN track ON track.track_id = invoice_line.track_id
             JOIN album ON album.album_id = track.album_id
             JOIN artist ON artist.artist_id = album.artist_id
             GROUP BY 1
             ORDER BY 3 DESC
             LIMIT 1
         )
         SELECT
             c.customer_id,
             c.first_name,
             c.last_name,
             bsa.artist_name,
             SUM(il.unit_price * il.quantity) AS amount_spent
         FROM invoice i
         JOIN customer c ON c.customer_id = i.customer_id
         JOIN invoice_line il ON il.invoice_id = i.invoice_id
         JOIN track t ON t.track_id = il.track_id
         JOIN album alb ON alb.album_id = t.album_id
         JOIN best_selling_artist bsa ON bsa.artist_id = alb.artist_id
         GROUP BY 1, 2, 3, 4
         ORDER BY 5 DESC;
+        ```

-    Insight: Identifies which customers are spending the most on the overall top-selling artist, allowing for special recognition or personalized offers related to that artist's new releases or tours.
+      * **Insight:** Identifies which customers are spending the most on the overall top-selling artist, allowing for special recognition or personalized offers related to that artist's new releases or tours.

-We want to find out the most popular music genre for each country.
+2.  **We want to find out the most popular music genre for each country.
 We determine the most popular genre as the genre with the highest amount of purchases.
 Write a query that returns each country along with the top genre.
-For countries where the max no. of purchases is shared, return all genres.
+For countries where the max no. of purchases is shared, return all genres.**

-    Purpose: To understand the dominant music preferences in different countries, which is vital for regional marketing, inventory management, and targeting content.
+      * **Purpose:** To understand the dominant music preferences in different countries, which is vital for regional marketing, inventory management, and targeting content.

-    Queries Provided:
+      * **Queries Provided:**

-        Using ROW_NUMBER() (Method 1): This method uses a window function to rank genres by purchases within each country.
+          * **Using `ROW_NUMBER()` (Method 1):** This method uses a window function to rank genres by purchases within each country.
 It efficiently selects the top genre(s) handling ties.
-        SQL
+            ```sql
             WITH popular_genre AS (
                 SELECT
                     COUNT(invoice_line.quantity) AS purchases,
                     customer.country,
                     genre.name,
                     genre.genre_id,
-        ROW_NUMBER() OVER (PARTITION BY customer.country ORDER BY COUNT(invoice_line.quantity) DESC) AS ROWNO
+                    ROW_NUMBER() OVER (PARTITION BY customer.country ORDER BY COUNT(invoice_line.quantity) DESC) AS ROWNO FROM invoice_line
-    FROM invoice_line
                 JOIN invoice ON invoice.invoice_id = invoice_line.invoice_id
                 JOIN customer ON customer.customer_id = invoice.customer_id
                 JOIN track ON track.track_id = invoice_line.track_id
                 JOIN genre ON genre.genre_id = track.genre_id
                 GROUP BY 2, 3, 4
             )
             SELECT *
             FROM popular_genre
             WHERE ROWNO <= 1;
+            ```

-Using MAX() in a CTE (Method 2 - Recursive CTE Not Actually Used Here, but a Multi-CTE Approach): This approach calculates sales per genre per country in one CTE and then finds the maximum sales for each country in another, finally joining them to filter for the top genre(s).
+          * **Using `MAX()` in a CTE (Method 2 - Multi-CTE Approach):** This approach calculates sales per genre per country in one CTE and then finds the maximum sales for each country in another, finally joining them to filter for the top genre(s).
 This method is robust for handling ties.
-SQL
+            ```sql
             WITH sales_per_country AS (
                 SELECT
                     COUNT(*) AS purchases_per_genre,
                     customer.country,
                     genre.name,
                     genre.genre_id
                 FROM invoice_line
                 JOIN invoice ON invoice.invoice_id = invoice_line.invoice_id
                 JOIN customer ON customer.customer_id = invoice.customer_id
                 JOIN track ON track.track_id = invoice_line.track_id
                 JOIN genre ON genre.genre_id = track.genre_id
                 GROUP BY 2, 3, 4
             ),
             max_genre_per_country AS (
                 SELECT
                     MAX(purchases_per_genre) AS max_genre_number,
                     country
                 FROM sales_per_country
                 GROUP BY 2
             )
             SELECT sales_per_country.*
             FROM sales_per_country
             JOIN max_genre_per_country ON sales_per_country.country = max_genre_per_country.country
             WHERE sales_per_country.purchases_per_genre = max_genre_per_country.max_genre_number;
+            ```

-    Insight: Critical for localizing business strategies, such as stocking popular genres in specific regions, tailoring advertising, or planning genre-specific events.
+      * **Insight:** Critical for localizing business strategies, such as stocking popular genres in specific regions, tailoring advertising, or planning genre-specific events.

-Write a query that determines the customer that has spent the most on music for each country.
+3.  **Write a query that determines the customer that has spent the most on music for each country.
 Write a query that returns the country along with the top customer and how much they spent.
-For countries that have spent the most amount shared, return all customers who have spent this money.
+For countries that have spent the most amount shared, return all customers who have spent this money.**

-    Purpose: To identify the highest-spending customer(s) within each country.
+      * **Purpose:** To identify the highest-spending customer(s) within each country.
 This is crucial for regional customer relationship management and targeted loyalty programs.

-    Queries Provided:
+      * **Queries Provided:**

-        Using MAX() in a CTE (Method 1 - Recursive CTE Not Actually Used Here, but a Multi-CTE Approach): This approach calculates total spending per customer per country in one CTE and then finds the maximum spending for each country in another, finally joining them to filter for the top customer(s).
+          * **Using `MAX()` in a CTE (Method 1 - Multi-CTE Approach):** This approach calculates total spending per customer per country in one CTE and then finds the maximum spending for each country in another, finally joining them to filter for the top customer(s).
 This method correctly handles ties.
-        SQL
+            ```sql
             WITH customer_with_country AS (
                 SELECT
                     customer.customer_id,
                     first_name,
                     last_name,
                     billing_country,
                     SUM(invoice.total) AS total_spending
                 FROM invoice
                 JOIN customer ON customer.customer_id = invoice.customer_id
                 GROUP BY 1, 2, 3, 4
             ),
             country_max_spending AS (
                 SELECT
                     billing_country,
                     MAX(total_spending) AS max_spending
                 FROM customer_with_country
                 GROUP BY billing_country
             )
             SELECT
                 cc.billing_country,
                 cc.total_spending,
                 cc.first_name,
                 cc.last_name,
                 cc.customer_id
             FROM customer_with_country cc
             JOIN country_max_spending ms ON cc.billing_country = ms.billing_country
             WHERE cc.total_spending = ms.max_spending
             ORDER BY 1;
+            ```

-Using ROW_NUMBER() (Method 2): This method uses a window function to rank customers by spending within each country.
+          * **Using `ROW_NUMBER()` (Method 2):** This method uses a window function to rank customers by spending within each country.
 It effectively selects the top customer(s) and handles ties by including all customers with the same top spending.
-SQL
+            ```sql
             WITH customer_with_country AS (
                 SELECT
                     customer.customer_id,